salernolabs/rescuegroups/doc/request/EventAnimalAttendance/readme.md

 #### ::setEventAnimalAttendance

-Sets eventAnimalAttendance field with a value of type int.
+Sets eventAnimalAttendance field with a value of type string.

-    $query->setEventAnimalAttendance(int);
+    $query->setEventAnimalAttendance(string);

 #### ::setEventMeetrequests

-Sets eventMeetrequests field with a value of type int.
+Sets eventMeetrequests field with a value of type string.

-    $query->setEventMeetrequests(int);
+    $query->setEventMeetrequests(string);

 #### ::setEventSpecies